TalhaK-20/Do-Task-For-Me/README.md

 ---

-**Built with ❤️ using Node.js, Express, EJS, MongoDB, and Google Drive API**
+**Built with ❤️ using Node.js, Express, EJS, MongoDB and Google Drive API**